 For the study, iSeeCars.com looked at more than 4.8 million car sales from recent years and winnowed its list of depreciating models to those that had the greatest loss in value after three years.
-Typically, that is when leased cars enter the used car market.
+Typically, that is the age at which leased cars enter the used car market.

 All of the top 10 vehicles on the iSeeCars.com list depreciated more than 1.4 times the 38.2% average three-year depreciation for all vehicles.
-Cars that made the list are:
+These cars that made the list are: